geraintluff/jsfx/README.md

 * Spectrum Matcher - analyse the difference between an input and a model, and optionally correct with EQ
 * Smooth Limiter - a limiter that aims to have the correction curve as smooth as possible
 * Panalysis - visualise and manipulate the stereo field of the audio
+* Live Sampler - a basic sampler that records incoming audio and plays it back

 Presets (RPL) for these effects can be downloaded from GitHub.